shaunography/AADSSOBrute/README.md

 Both the username (-u) and password (-p) arguments can be either a single username/password or an absolute path to a file containing a list of usernames/passwords.

 ## testing
 Seamless SSO does not need to be enabled.
 Sign in attempts are not captured in AzureAD/M365 portal.
+MFA and Conditional Access policies seem to be ignored.
 The autologon endpoint will seemingly randomly return that the target acount is locked out, however this will clear after a few seconds and the account appears to continue functioniing as normal.

 Has been tested against: